xeyler/brighamcampbell.com/content/notes/catharsis.md

 passion!
 More energy!"
 Only the most observant of viewers will deduce that the man recording this poor homeless guy paid him to dance.
 Not that there's anything wrong with that, but sometimes Grief and I are alright.
-Sometimes our relationship is firey, dangerous, and exciting.
+Sometimes our relationship is fiery, dangerous, and exciting.
 And sometimes it makes me dance for a dollar.

 :star: MORE PASSION! :star: MORE ENERGY! :star: